bytebase/bytebase/docs/design/source-code-tour.snb.md

 https://sourcegraph.com/github.com/bytebase/bytebase@d55481/-/blob/resources/postgres/postgres.go?L93-105

-The embeded PostgreSQL is handy during development and easy for user to get started.
+The embedded PostgreSQL is handy during development and easy for user to get started.
 Alternatively, user can specify an external [--pg](https://www.bytebase.com/docs/get-started/install/external-postgres) to store the metadata there.

 ## Modular Design